Tagged: Real Life Examples Probability

 Other Examples of classical Probability

 There are many other examples of classical probability problems besides rolling dice.
-These examples include flipping coins, drawing cards from a deck, guessing on a multiple choice test, selecting jellybeans from a bag, and choosing people for a committee, etc.
+These examples include flipping coins, drawing cards from a deck, guessing on a multiple-choice test, selecting jellybeans from a bag, choosing people for a committee, etc.

 Classical Probability cannot be used: